astrandb/teracom_hass/INFO.md

 ## Configuration

-Configuration is done through in Configuration > Integrations where you first configure it and then set the options for what you want to monitor.
+Configuration is done in Settings->Integrations where you access data for the device.

 For full configuration documentation see [README](https://github.com/astrandb/teracom_hass)